This blog may contain affiliate links. Read our disclosure policy for more info.

 There are more than 100 lakes within an hour of the city!
 These are great for a canoe, kayak, or even to try stand-up paddleboarding.
 Go to the gorgeous Kamloops Lake and see it from out on the water.
 You’ll see old stone train bridges and tunnels, rock bluffs, and may even spot an eagle’s nest.

 Speaking of Thompson Valley, this area is also home to four wineries.
 Make sure to visit at least one while you’re here!
 I love spending an afternoon at a winery to sip great wine and savor the view.
-A couple of my favorites are Monte Creek Winery and Harper’s Trail Estate Winery.
+A couple of my favorites are Monte Creek Winery and Privato Winery & Vineyard.

 See wild animals up close at the BC Wildlife Park.
 It’s a rescue and rehabilitation center and most of the animals here are rescued.
 There are more than 60 different species including Clover the Spirit Bear, a rare white bear that is the only Kermode Bear in captivity in the world.
 There’s also a splash park, playground, and mini-train for the kids.
-Admission to the park is $17.95 CAD for adults.
+Admission to the park is $18.95 CAD for adults and you can skip the line when you purchase tickets in advance!

 As I mentioned, it’s a great idea to spend a few nights in Kamloops if you have time.
 There are plenty of hotels to choose from here.
 Personally, I love the Prestige Kamloops Hotel only a couple of minutes from town which is complete with a waterslide and brand new restaurants or if you’re on a budget, the Rodeway Inn & Suites which includes a continental breakfast.